Dimensional groups and fields: Pseudofinite -groups of integer dimension

-\satz Let $G$ be a pseudofinite \Mc-group, and $\dim$ an additive integer-valued dimension on $G$.
-If $\dim(G)=2$, then $G$ has a broad definable finite-by-abelian subgroup $N$ whose normalizer is wide.\esatz \bew Note that since $\dim$ is integer-valued, a broad subgroup has dimension at least $1$.
-By Corollay \ref{corTh}, if $C$ is a minimal broad centralizer (up to finite index), then $A=\Z(C)$ is broad and finite-by-abelian.
+\satz Let $G$ be a pseudofinite integer-dimensional \Mc-group with strong fibration.
+If $\dim(G)=2$, then $G$ has a broad definable finite-by-abelian subgroup with wide normalizer.\esatz \bew Note that by Corollary \ref{dim1} we are done as soon as we find a definable subgroup of dimension $1$ with wide normalizer.
+By the \Mc-condition, there is a minimal wide centraliser of a finite tuple, up to finite index, and we can assume that this is already $G$.
+Thus

-If $A$ is commensurate with $A^g$ for all $g\in G$, then commensurativity is uniform by compactness.
-So by Schlichting's Theorem there is a normal subgroup $N$ commensurate with $A$.
-But then $\Z(N)$ contains $A\cap N$, has finite index in $N$ and is broad; since it is characteristic in $N$, it is normal in $G$ and we are done.

-Suppose $g\in\N_G(H)$ is such that $A$ is not commensurable with $A^g$.
-Then clearly $C$ cannot be commensurable with $C^g$, and